nyonson/raiju/README.md

 Your friendly bitcoin lightning network helper.

 Raiju is a CLI app which sits on top of a lightning node.
-It supports the [lnd](https://github.com/lightningnetwork/lnd) node implementation.
-Raiju calls out to the node for information and then performs analysis for insights and management.
+It currently only supports the [lnd](https://github.com/lightningnetwork/lnd) implementation.

+Raiju helps automate the channel life-cycle: creating, liquidity management, and closing.
+The `candidates` command helps open the most efficient new channels.
+The `fees` and `rebalance` commands automate passive and active liquidity management.
+And finally, the `reaper` command exposes inefficient channels to close in order to better allocate resources.

-# usage
+# commands

-All of Raiju's subcommands can be listed with the global help flag.
+All of Raiju's commands can be listed with the global help flag.

 ```
 raiju -h